On the edges of worlds

 My project is dedicated to inner transformation and the transition to other realities, omnipresent, invisible, and immortal, living deep within ourselves and alongside us.
 I explore contemporary mental journeys, undertaken not with the aid of a magical shamanic drum, but with a digital camera.
 Photography becomes a portal, lifting the veil between the mundane and the mystical, between the present and the timeless.

-This series of works explores the boundaries of human imagination, using visual metaphors, thereby inviting the viewer to make their own journey from image to imagination.
-I designed the project in black and white with a slight blue tint to visually separate the otherworldly spirit world from the familiar human world.
+This series of works explores the boundaries of human imagination using visual metaphors, inviting the viewer to embark on their own journey from image to imagination.
+I designed the project in black and white with a subtle blue tint to visually separate the otherworldly spirit world from the familiar human world.
+Nothing you see in the images (except for the masks and the metal ball) was added or embellished in any way for the sake of the photograph.
+I simply moved forward with camera in hand, and the space itself revealed new facets of its worlds to me.
+The final image of the series is a collage, which also symbolizes the ambiguity of our usual reality and suggests continuing our journey simultaneously in each of the two worlds.